Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Local Lipschitz stability of Gaussian posteriors

 \section{Local Lipschitz stability of Gaussian posteriors}

 In this section, we show in \Cref{theorem03} first that the posterior covariance is a locally Lipschitz continuous function of the forward model, and then use this to show the same is true of the posterior mean.
 Local Lipschitz stability results of this type are proven for possibly non-linear and non-Gaussian Bayesian inverse problems in \cite{Sprungk2020LocalLipschitz}, where the error in the posterior measure is controlled.
 Our focus on linear Gaussian inverse problems implies that it suffices to control the error in the posterior mean and covariance.
-For linear Gaussian inverse problems, Theorem 3.3 and Theorem 3.4 of \cite{SanzAlonso2024} provide bounds on the error of the approximate posterior mean and covariance, respectively.
-The approximations are constructed using projections, and the approximation errors is controlled by operator norm bounds of the projection errors \cite[Assumption 3.1]{SanzAlonso2024}.
-For \Cref{theorem03} below, we only assume that $\fwdmap$ and $\hatFwdmap$ are linear.
+For linear Gaussian inverse problems, Theorem 3.3 and Theorem 3.4 of \cite{SanzAlonso2024} provide bounds on the error of the approximate posterior mean and covariance, respectively, where the approximations are constructed using projections, and the approximation errors are controlled by operator norm bounds of the projection errors \cite[Assumption 3.1]{SanzAlonso2024}.
+For \Cref{theorem03} below, we do not assume that the approximations are obtained by projections; we only assume that $\fwdmap$ and $\hatFwdmap$ are linear.